Southwest attendant suffers broken back in hard landing

 “However, it ended up being a firm landing,” the NTSB said in its final report, dated Friday.

-Dallas-based Southwest did not immediately respond to a request for comment on Monday.
+Dallas-based Southwest said in a statement Monday, “We reported the matter to the NTSB in accordance with regulatory requirements and conducted an internal review of the event.”

+A spokeswoman for the airline did not respond when asked about the result of the internal investigation and whether the plane was inspected for evidence of damage that could occur in a hard landing.
+The plane has been making several flights a day, according to tracking services.

-Shortly after the plane taxied off the runway, the pilots were told about the injury to the flight attendant who was in a jump seat at the back of the plane.
+Shortly after the 18-year-old Boeing 737-700 taxied off the runway, the pilots — a 55-year-old captain and 49-year-old co-pilot — were told about the injury to the flight attendant, who was in a jump seat at the back of the plane.

 The NTSB, which did not travel to the accident site, has not made its documents from the investigation publicly available.